knpuniversity/symfony-journey/knpu/container/definition-unlocked.md

 Start by creating the new Definition - it'll be a stream again, so re-use the `StreamHandler` class.
 This handler will dump the output to the console.
 To do that, call `setArguments()` like before, but this time, we'll pass a single argument: `php://stdout`.
-Woops, and I'll fix my wrong variable name.
+Whoops, and I'll fix my wrong variable name.
 Now put it into the container with `setDefinition()` - we'll call it `logger.std_out_logger`.

 [[[ code('37fb18e132') ]]]